top of page

 So far, most of my customers have 2 things in common...

-One, they have had to repair their dock more than once due to anchor system failures.
-A dampener on your dock cable will effectively mitigate shock and impact loading that causes failure and damage.
+One, they have had to repair their dock more than once due to failures.
+A dampener on your dock cable will effectively mitigate loading that causes failure and damage.

-And second, most work in or have retired from an engineering related job.
-They have the knowledge and experience to understand and see that Dock Springs are the answer to this problem.
+Or second, they work in or have retired from an engineering related field.
+They have the knowledge and experience to understand what they have going on and see that Dock Springs are the answer to this problem before damage is done.

 How much are they?